 So that makes Processing an excellent programming environment for beginners, because it's got that beatiful reference written in pretty much plain language and with example snippets that can be copied and pasted for each function/class.

-In between, the girl had told us her name, and if the face looked familiar, the name was insanely familiar!
+In between, the woman had told us her name, and if the face looked familiar, the name was insanely familiar!
 She humbly told me she was in lots of events and etc, but didn't make a big thing of it.
 I asked her about events I had been in (that I could recall at that point) to no avail --we didn't seem to have been in the same events.
 But then I came home and looked for "Suw Charman" and found that not only had I seen her speak at resfest'05 but she had also posted a few messages to a mailing list I follow.
 I think that's why the name sounded sooo familiar!

 Of course, there couldn't be a nice event without Rob McKinnon in it!
 I just love how I always find him everywhere I go, whether it's a full fledged event or just a coffee shop anywhere in London, it's just so funny.
 Couldn't exchange more than a few "hey hey hi!" waves because we both were busy with our new friends, so I don't know which sorts of interesting stuff did he show this time (the last time he spoke about Hpricot).

-The event ended at around 22h, but mainly because people had to leave and take trains and all those things, but I'm pretty sure otherwise we could have stayed and playing with Processing for a long while :-)
+The event ended at around 22h, but mainly because people had to leave and take trains and all those things, but I'm pretty sure otherwise we could have stayed and played with Processing for a long while :-)

 And that's how ruby in the pub, "with hardly any ruby and certainly no pub", was.
 See you in the next one?